FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

     *Figure 36.
     Landuse with Initial Abstraction.*

-    The intersection between the landuse and grid element gives an area weighted average for the initial abstraction (Eq.
+    The intersection between the landuse and grid element gives an area weighted average for the initial abstraction (Eq.10):
-    10):

     .. math::
        :label: